retaildevcrews/ServicePrincipal/infra/README copy.md

  env | The short name of the environment type being deployed, e.g. dev, prod | dev first-run | Indicate the first 'create' run or a secondary 'update' run.
 A first run (re)creates the resources for Terraform. | False (not present) init | Force the initialize of terraform.
-This should only be done on first run or in a new workspace | False (not present) location | The Azure region for resource creation | centralus repo | Name of the respository in the Azure Container Registry for the application container | Value of appName
+This should only be done on first run or in a new workspace | False (not present) location | The Azure region for resource creation (```az account list-locations -o table```)| centralus repo | Name of the respository in the Azure Container Registry for the application container | Value of appName

 The Terraform script needs a number of variables to be set in order to properly provision the infrastructure.
 The script is structured so that all the variables are initialized in a file called `terraform.tfvars`.

 ### First Run
 On first run, a ResourceGroup and StorageAccount will be created for the application and Terraform state management.
 Additionally, the terraform.tfvars file will be created as input into the Terraform infrastructure code.
-The Terraform code will push information about the created
+The Terraform code will push information about the created identies and resources into the KeyVault for the application.

+Some of the resources that are created must have a globally unique name whether or not those resources are within a private network or not.
+Those resources include StorageAccount, KeyVault, and CosmosDB Account.
+In order to make them unique, you must choose a value that, when composed into the resource name, will result in a globally unique name.
+All the resources use this naming technique.
+For example, the KeyVault will be named using the following format ```<appName>-kv-<environment>```.
+If the substituion values are ```appName = 'MyProject'``` and ```environment = 'dev'```, the KeyVault will be named ```MyProject-kv-dev```.

 ### Choose a unique DNS name

 ```bash